 It may no longer be the capital, but Istanbul still remains the cultural and economic heart of Turkish life.
 It’s a city with a history dating back to over 2,500 years, situated where two continents meet.
 Travelers enjoying a holiday in Turkey will see rich heritage on every street corner from its impressive landmarks to the vibrant bazaars and local cuisine.
 If you’re considering a first-time visit to this incredible country, take a look at this guide on the best Istanbul has to offer.

 1. Savour Some Top Shopping

 One of the city’s major attractions, you can’t visit Istanbul without exploring its labyrinth of markets.
-Although the Grand Bazaar attracts the biggest crowds, visit the lesser known markets for an authentic experience.
-Yeşilköy takes places on a Wednesday and is popular with the locals for its quality products.
-Once there, you can find an exciting mix of hand-crafted jewellery, discounted make-up and surprisingly good replica products.
+Although the Grand Bazaar attracts the biggest crowds, visit the lesser-known markets for an authentic experience.
+Yeşilköy takes place on a Wednesday and is popular with the locals for its quality products.
+Once there, you can find an exciting mix of hand-crafted jewelry, discounted make-up, and surprisingly good replica products.

 2. See Spectacular Sights

 From the towering minarets to the water mansions of the Bosphorus and the awe-inspiring palaces, Istanbul is a feast for the eyes.
 It’s best explored on a guided tour of the city.
 Set aside some time for the major landmarks including the Blue Mosque, Topkapi Palace, and Aya Sofya.

 The Turkish and Islamic Arts Museum is also a must-visit destination and a wonderful way to immerse yourself in the culture.
 This vast complex houses an impressive collection of hand-made carpets.
 Full-sized reconstructions display the interior of a 19thcentury Bursa mansion as well as a nomad tent which offers an insight into the past.